The reason for using face coverings

 It is important that we all respect one another and remember that the reasons for not wearing a face covering may not always be visible.

-If you do not wear a face covering and you are not under 13 or have a reasonable excuse for not wearing one, you are committing an offence and could be fined.
+If you do not wear a face covering and you are not exempt or do not have a reasonable excuse for not wearing one, you are committing an offence and could be fined.